Seneca-BSA/bsa/docs/ses250/lab9.md

 ***Figure 9.6***

-1. Set up the circuit in Figure 9.6 using a 10kΩ resistor and 47μH (or the inductor you used in Lab 8).
+1. Set up the circuit in Figure 9.6 using a 100 Ω resistor and 100 μH.
-1. Ensure that the function generator’s output is off then set the output of the function generator to High-Z.
+1. Ensure that the function generator’s output is off then set the output of the function generator to **High-Z**.
-1. Set the output waveform to be a sine wave then set the output amplitude to 3 Vpp and the frequency to 1.00 kHz.
+1. Set the output waveform to be a sine wave then set the output amplitude to 3 Vpp and the frequency to 100 kHz.
 Leave offset voltage and phase at 0.
 1. Turn on the oscilloscope then connect CH1 and CH2 to the circuit per the circuit diagram.

     **NOTE:** The ground (black cable) for both CH1 and CH2 is connected to the negative (black) node of the function generator.